 You will no longer have to secure, maintain, and troubleshoot your own data storage infrastructure.
-You will instead use one of the world’s biggest technology companies — typically Amazon, Google, or Microsoft – to provide the infrastructure and service.
+You will instead use one of the world’s biggest technology companies — typically Amazon Web Services, Google, or Microsoft – to provide the infrastructure and service.

 Migrating Amicus Attorney to the cloud

 A cloud migration is a technical task requiring specialists.
 You will want to use a vendor who specializes in law firms and has experience with Amicus.

 This same vendor should take over your tech support.
 You have full accountability and will avoid finger-pointing when you deal with one single technology company.

 For most law firms using Amicus, the migration will be completed in one evening and the next morning will be business as usual.
 Law firms having an exceptionally large amount of data can take longer, but that situation is unusual.